Fresco inspires

 The wall is humid is alive

-The colours take their depth bit by bit
+The coulours take their depth bit by bit

 The body is stretched towards the wall